Proteinuria: Pathophysiology

 Protein is the building block of all living organisms.
 When kidneys are functioning properly by filtering the blood, they distinguish the proteins from the wastes which were previously present together in the blood.
 Thereafter, kidneys retain or reabsorb the filtered proteins and return them to the circulating blood while removing wastes by excreting them in the urine.
 Whenever the kidney is compromised, their ability to filter the blood by differentiating protein from the waste, or retaining the filtered protein then returning which back to the body, is damaged.
-As a result, there is a significant amount of protein to be discharged along with waste in the urine that makes the concentration of proteins in urine high enough to be detected by medical machine.
+As a result, there is a significant amount of protein is discharged along with waste in the urine, which makes the concentration of proteins in urine high enough to be detected by well-known chemical tests.
+Elevated concentration of proteins in urine is not always caused by a kidney disease.
+Consumption of high amounts of protein with food can also result in such symptom.

-Medical testing equipment has improved over time, and as a result tests are better able to detect smaller quantities of protein.
-Protein in urine is considered normal as long as the value remains within the normal reference range.
-Variation exists between healthy patients, and it is generally considered harmless for the kidney to fail to retain a few proteins in the blood, letting those protein discharge from the body through urine.

 Albumin and immunoglobins

 Albumin is a protein produced by the liver which makes up roughly 50%-60% of the total proteins in the blood while the other 40%-50% are proteins other than albumin, such as immunoglobins.
 This is why the concentration of albumin in the urine is one of the single sensitive indicators of kidney disease, particularly for those with diabetes or hypertension, compared to routine proteinuria examination.

-As the loss of proteins from the body progresses, the suffering will gradually become symptomatic.
+As the loss of proteins from the body progresses, the illness becomes symptomatic.

 The exception applies to the scenario when there's an overproduction of proteins in the body, in which the kidney is not to blame.

 Classification

 Proteinuria may be classified as selective or non-selective.
-In selective proteinuria, the level of high molecular proteins such as IgG in the excreted urine is low, whereas in non-selective proteinuria, it is high.
+In selective proteinuria, the level of high molecular proteins such as immunoglobulin G in the excreted urine is low, whereas in non-selective proteinuria, it is high.
 Selective proteinuria, where proteins of smaller molecular weight pass through the filtration membrane whereas the content of large molecule proteins is low, suggests mild glomerular damage.
 The proteinuria selectivity index (PSI) may be calculated according to the formula: urine IgG/serum IgG and serum albumin/urine albumin.
 A PSI < 0.1 indicates highly selective proteinuria.
 This classification has significant implications for the treatment and prognosis of renal disease.